Car Insurance for Learner's Permit: What Parents Need to Know

 Top Money-Saving Strategies

-1. Good Student Discount Teens who maintain a B average (3.0 GPA or higher) can qualify for discounts of up to 25% with many insurers.
-This discount often applies through college, up to age 25.
-Even home-schooled students can qualify with the right documentation.
+1. Good Student Discount Teens who maintain a B average (3.0 GPA or higher) can qualify for discounts ranging from 5% to 25% depending on the insurer.
+State Farm offers up to 25% through age 25, while GEICO and Nationwide offer up to 15%.
+Even home-schooled students can qualify with proper documentation.

-2. Driver's Education & Defensive Driving Discounts Completing a state-approved driver's ed program doesn't just make your teen a safer driver — it can earn a dedicated discount.
-Some insurers also offer further savings for completing a defensive driving course focused on hazard awareness.
+2. Driver's Education & Defensive Driving Discounts Completing a state-approved driver's ed program doesn't just make your teen a safer driver — it can earn a dedicated discount of 5% to 15% with most major insurers.
+Some also offer further savings for completing a defensive driving or hazard awareness course.
 First-time car insurance buyers who invest in training almost always pay less.

 3. Telematics / Safe Driving Apps Many insurers offer usage-based programs that monitor driving behavior through an app or device.
-Teens ages 16–23 can earn meaningful rewards for safe habits, such as smooth braking and avoiding late-night driving.
+GEICO's DriveEasy app can save 15%+ for safe habits, while Erie's YourTurn program pays teens ages 16–23 up to $10 biweekly for tracked safe miles.
+Nationwide's SmartRide offers meaningful discounts for low-mileage and safe driving patterns.

-4. Stay on the Parent's Policy Adding a teen to a parent's existing policy saves an average of $1,818 per year compared to a standalone teen policy.
+4. Stay on the Parent's Policy Adding a teen to a parent's existing policy saves an average of $1,818 per year compared to a standalone teen policy — and in some cases much more.
+A 16-year-old on a parent's policy averages about $4,515/year versus $9,825/year on a solo plan.
 Affordable car insurance for young drivers under 25 almost always starts with staying on the family plan.

 5. Choose the Right Vehicle Older, lower-value vehicles cost significantly less to insure.
 Avoid high-performance cars, luxury models, or sports cars.
-A reliable, safe sedan or small SUV with good safety ratings is the sweet spot.
+Reliable vehicles with strong safety ratings — like a Honda CR-V ($2,073/yr) or Subaru Forester ($1,891/yr) — are among the most affordable to insure for teen drivers.

-6. Student Away at School Discount If your teen heads to college more than 100 miles away without a car, ask about the distant student discount — it can produce meaningful savings since the car stays home.
+6. Student Away at School Discount If your teen heads to college more than 100 miles away without a car, ask about the distant student discount — it can produce savings of 10% to 30% since the car stays home.
 Learn more about car insurance options for college students.

 Pros

-• Good student discounts can save up to 25% on premiums
+• Good student discounts save 5–25% depending on insurer

-• Driver's ed completion earns additional insurer discounts
+• Driver's ed completion earns 5–15% insurer discounts

 • Staying on parent's policy saves ~$1,818/year vs. standalone